Forna02/CNN_RPS/README.md

 * report.pdf: this file contain the report for the project
 * For the image_pre_processing file, the path variable should be set to the directory that contains the scissors, rock, and paper folders from the original Kaggle dataset.
 * For the model files, wherever /home/ocelot/Desktop/CNN_RPS/Archive/x appears, replace it with the path to the x_split folder of your processed dataset.
-* After executing the image_pre_processing script,  in the directory specified by the path variable you will find three dataset splits: train, test, and val.
-Inside each split, there will be three folders named paper_clahe, scissors_clahe, and rock_clahe.
-To ensure compatibility with the model scripts, these folders must be renamed to paper, scissors, and rock respectively.